elyobelyob/octopus-energy-greenness-forecast-card/README.md

 Settings -> Dashboards -> Top Right Menu -> Resources (Advanced Mode needs to be set in the user settings in Home Assistant).

 #### Configuration
-Add the card to your dashboard using **Add Card -> Custom: Octopus Energy Greeness Card**.
+Add the card to your dashboard using **Add Card -> Custom: Octopus Energy Greeness Forecast Card**.

 You'll need to then configure the yaml yourself - the `type` part is filled out for you.